 Winning Streaks at Top College Basketball Programs

 The University of Kentucky holds the record for the longest winning streak at their home court with 129 straight wins.
-The all time home winning streak mark was set under legendary coach Adolph Rupp, beginning with a Jan.
-4, 1943 win vs. Ft.
-Knox, and ending with a 59-58 loss to Georgia Tech on Jan.
-8, 1955.
+The all-time home winning streak mark was set under legendary coach Adolph Rupp, beginning with a January 4, 1943 win vs. Ft.
+Knox, and ending with a 59-58 loss to Georgia Tech on January 8, 1955.
 Twelve years without a home loss!

-Duke's longest winning streak in school history was 32 games, from Dec.
-2, 1998 – March 27, 1999.
+Duke's longest winning streak in school history was 32 games, from December 2, 1998, through March 27, 1999.
 The streak was broken by a three-point loss to UConn in the 1999 NCAA Tournament final.

-Duke also had a 20-game winning streak headed into the 1963 Final Four, which was broken by a 94-75 loss to eventual champion Loyola.
+Duke also had a 20-game winning streak heading into the 1963 Final Four, which was broken by a 94-75 loss to eventual champion Loyola.

-Since the advent of the NIT in 1938 and the NCAA Tournament in 1939, there have only been nine men's college basketball teams go undefeated on the season:
+Since the advent of the NIT in 1938 and the NCAA Tournament in 1939, there have only been nine men's college basketball teams to go undefeated:

 - 1939 LIU Blackbirds (24-0) Won NIT over previously-undefeated Loyola.

 - 1954 Kentucky Wildcats (25-0) Ineligble for postseason play.

 - 1956 San Francisco Dons (29-0) Won NCAA Tournament.